-Red laser pointers are really cheap - some around $5 and a few for even $1 - and are now the way to go if you just want a laser to play with.
+Red laser pointers are cheap - some around $5 and a few for even $1 - and are now the way to go if you just want a laser to play with.
+Update 1/3/2019: Green and violet laser pointers have been available as low as about $30 since 2010, and bluish green and blue ones have recently become available.

-Laser diodes are rather fussy.
-The "junction" or main light-emitting working part of a typical laser diode is about the size of a bacterium and can overheat within a microsecond if its limits are exceeded.
-Furthermore, the minimum current to achieve laser operation ("laser threshold") can sometimes be near or over 80 percent of the "fatal dose" of current.
+Laser diodes are often fussy.
+The junction or main light-emitting working part of a typical laser diode is about the size of a bacterium and can overheat or get fried by a strong optical frequency electric field within a microsecond if its limits, including its optical output limit, are exceeded.
+Even unnoticeable amounts of static electricity can cause damage.

 The light-emitting area of a laser diode typically emits more light than a similar area of the surface of the sun.
-Since more power must go into this area than into a similar size piece of the sun just to get things working at all, it should be understandable that things can easily go wrong.
+It should be understandable that things can easily go wrong.

 Yes, some laser diodes have survived worse than looking at them the wrong way.
 Some are better-built and/or more conservatively rated than others.
 You may get lucky and be able to just throw something together and have it work.
 Maybe, maybe not...

 If you already have a laser diode that you can't return, and you want to push your luck, then go to Sam Goldwasser's laser FAQ (see links below or jump in here).
-Good luck, try only at your own risk to get a laser diode to work.
+Good luck!

 This can be largely fixed by placing a convex lens in front of the diode